HacKanCuBa/passphrase-py/README.md

 Once downloaded and verified, you can install it with `setup.py install` or `make package-install` but I recommend you do `make install` for system-wide installation or `make altinstall` for user-wide installation, as it will create a single executable zip file plus install the man page.

 To uninstall, run respectively `make package-uninstall`, `make uninstall` or `make altuninstall`.

+Another option is to run `pip install --user hc-passphrase` (for user-wide installation) or `pip install hc-passphrase` (for system-wide installation), but I advise against this way given that pip doesn't do any cryptographic verification of signatures nor hashes at all.

 #### Examples of use